BackupTheBerlios/swiginac-svn/trunk/README.txt

 - Improve the project home page at berlios.

-- Improve the Python module built on top of swiginac (Symbolic): swiginac should be able to do exactly the same things as ginac (ie matrices implemented using python lists belongs to swiginac), everything else should come to Symbolic.
+- Improve the Python module built on top of swiginac (Symbolic: src/Symbolic): swiginac should be able to do exactly the same things as ginac (ie matrices implemented using python lists belongs to swiginac), everything else should come to Symbolic.
+Cuurently, lots of features in swiginac are not included in Symbolic (e.g. series expansion and symbolic linear system solver).

 Feature requests: